A Ranking Game for Imitation Learning

-We design experiments to answer the following questions: \begin{enumerate}[leftmargin=*] \itemsep0em \item \textit{Asymptotic Performance and Sample Efficiency}: Is our method able to achieve near-expert performance given a limited number of expert observations?
+We design experiments to answer the following questions: \begin{enumerate}[leftmargin=*] \item \textit{Asymptotic Performance and Sample Efficiency}: Is our method able to achieve near-expert performance given a limited number (one) of expert observations?
 Can our method learn using fewer environment interactions than prior state-of-the-art imitation learning (LfO) methods? \item \textit{Utility of preferences for imitation learning}: Current LfO methods struggle to solve a number of complex manipulation tasks with sparse success signals.
-Can we leverage offline annotated preferences through \texttt{rank-game} in such environments to achieve near-expert performance? \item \textit{Choosing between PAL and RAL methods}: Can we characterize the benefits and pitfalls of each method, and determine when one method is preferable over the other? \item \textit{Effect of Stackelberg game optimization and shaped ranking-loss}: Can we disentangle the benefits obtained from our proposed shaped ranking-loss functions and from using the Stackelberg gradient dynamics in this framework?
-How much do each of these algorithmic techniques contribute to the learning efficiency? \end{enumerate}

-\textbf{Baselines:} We compare RANK-PAL and RANK-RAL against 5 representative LfO approaches that covers a spectrum of on-policy and off-policy model-free methods from prior work: GAIfO~\citep{torabi2018generative,ho2016generative}, DACfO ~\citep{kostrikov2018discriminator}, BCO~\citep{torabi2018behavioral}, $f$-IRL~\citep{ni2020f} and OPOLO~\citep{zhu2020off}.
-We do not assume access to expert actions and thus do not compare to LfD methods (such as GAIL, DAC).
-Detailed description for baselines can be found in Appendix~\ref{ap:experiment_details}.
+Can we leverage offline annotated preferences through \texttt{rank-game} in such environments to achieve near-expert performance? \item \textit{Choosing between PAL and RAL methods}: Can we characterize the benefits and pitfalls of each method, and determine when one method is preferable over the other? \item \textit{Ablations for the method components}: Can we establish the importance of hyperparameters and design decisions in our experiments? \end{enumerate} \textbf{Baselines:} We compare RANK-PAL and RANK-RAL against 6 representative LfO approaches that covers a spectrum of on-policy and off-policy model-free methods from prior work: GAIfO~\citep{torabi2018generative,ho2016generative}, DACfO ~\citep{kostrikov2018discriminator}, BCO~\citep{torabi2018behavioral}, $f$-IRL~\citep{ni2020f} and recently proposed OPOLO~\citep{zhu2020off} and IQLearn~\citep{garg2021iq}.
+We do not assume access to expert actions in this setting.
+Our LfD experiments compare to the IQLearn~\citep{garg2021iq}, DAC~\citep{kostrikov2018discriminator} and BC baselines. \rebt{Detailed description about the environments and baselines can be found in Appendix~\ref{ap:experiment_details}}.